I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Cons:

-ABZ Tip: Check out my puffy eye serum review page to see how it looks on my eyes and grab my tip for dealing with that whitish residue. 😉
+ABZ Tip: Check out my personal puffy eye serum review page to see how it looks on my eyes and grab my tip for dealing with that whitish residue. 😉

 Plexaderm’s tightening effect works quickly, but because it forms a rigid film, it can break down faster—especially with facial movements or oily skin.
 If you tend to squint, smile often, or have an expressive face, you might notice the effects fading sooner.